Dual Datetime

 Rick Calixte

-Rick Calixte-3 days ago
+Rick Calixte-1 month ago

 Hi, there's another desklet that offers this as a preset, including the font (GE Inspira).
 I borrowed that font and layout as a way of demonstrating the flexibility of the settings here.
 To accomplish that example in the screenshot, I used three instances: 1. the clock: "%-l:%M %p" (font size: 8.0), width: 410 px 2. the date and month with the year: "%-d" (font size: 2.0, font color: orange) and "%-B %Y" (font size: 2.0), width: 200px 3. the day of the week: "%-A" (font size: 4.0), width: 210px